ugurkankya/example_tasks_php/readme.md

 Design principes

-    no full-stack framework (frameworkless), best performance, less complexity, more flexibility, less upgrading use composer for auto-loading and libraries
+    no full-stack framework (frameworkless), best performance, less complexity, more flexibility, less upgrading no magic functions, no reflection, no annotations, no yaml configs, enable auto-complete for _everything_ in the IDE minimum memory footprint, minimum amount of code use composer for auto-loading and libraries
-    use phar files for tools
+    use plain old (typed) php objects for models, less memory usage, better performance use phar files for tools
-    avoid magic functions, enable auto-complete for everything in the IDE use plain old (typed) php objects for models, less memory usage, better performance skip static variables and methods, better testability skip method parameter defaults, less complexity
+    skip static variables and methods, better testability skip method parameter defaults, less complexity
     superglobals are only used in bootstrap (index.php) use minimized alpine containers whenever possible
-    code coverage >99%
+    test code coverage >99%
     SOLID, DRY, KISS, you build it you own it